 Changing the Company Name—A First Step Toward Our Goal of Ensuring that Every Employee Sees a Broader Spectrum of Possibilities

-――The company name will be changed to TC Shinko Real Estate in April 2022.
+――The company name will be changed to TC Kobelco Real Estate Co., Ltd. in April 2022.
 How will the name change affect the organization?

 The Tokyo Century Group’s network and business promotion capabilities provide us with new possibilities as we aim to become a comprehensive lifestyle-related company that transcends the common sense of real estate.